Settling a debt after a judgment

 Around the courthouse there is a saying, "Slow money is better than no money," Wegbreit said.

 Many post-judgment debt settlements are concluded with a phone call from a bankruptcy attorney, giving the debtor more leverage.
 When creditors' lawyers hear from a bankruptcy attorney's office, "they understand that bankruptcy is a reality," Arizona bankruptcy attorney James Kahn said, ratcheting up the pressure on them to make a deal.
 Kahn said settlements may wipe out as much as 75 percent or 85 percent of the debt, if most or all of the payment can be made promptly.
 "A little bit is better than bankruptcy," Kahn said.
-When dealing directly with a debtor, collectors may only be willing to settle credit card debt for 50 percent of the balance, if paid in cash, Kahn said -- a figure that is out of reach for many.
+When dealing directly with a debtor, collectors may be willing to settle credit card debt for only 50 percent of the balance, if paid in cash, Kahn said -- but even that figure that is out of reach for many.
 "My clients say, 'If I had that kind of cash, I'd be making my payments.' "

 Once a settlement is complete, get a satisfaction of judgment signed by the creditor, and make sure it is filed with the court and reflected on your credit reports, lawyers said.
 The judgment for debt will still appear on your reports, but creditors might view you in a better light if there is a notation that the judgment has been satisfied.

-Main story: Court judgments for debt: after the gavel
+Related story: Court judgments for debt: after the gavel